selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 ## Failover

 Action can be configured to execute only if previous Action is suspended: [description](http://www.rsyslog.com/action-execonlywhenpreviousissuspended-preciseness/).
-This make faiover configurations possible.
+This make failover configurations possible.
 Some Actions use transaction to improve performance.
 If they do, success or failure will be known only after transaction is finished, when messages are already processed.
 So some messages can be lost without calling failover Action.
 To prevent this, we should set parameter `queue.dequeuebatchsize="1"`(default: 16).
 It can hit performance.

 ```bash
 ruleset(name="sendToLogserver") {